How petty honesties pervade lies.

 But still I fail.

-where I’ll lie in rotting furs and dankness
+where I’ll lie in rotting furs and darkness,

 and light prayers and candles.